andrealeigh/testive_portfolio/README.md

   * Hero with Signup Form:
     * Features a large CTA for students and teachers to create a free account.
 A student submitting the “sign up” button would be redirected to Testive’s student platform, and a teacher would be sent to Testive’s School Analytics platform (see [School Analytics Mockup](high_fidelity_mockups/school_analytics.pdf)).

-    * The map in the background is meant to communicate the message that a school was joining a wider Testive network that spanned across the country.
+    * The map in the background, from The Noun Project, is meant to communicate the message that a school was joining a wider Testive network that spanned across the country.
 It also visually united the first two rows in the sections (the navbar and the hero) as well as the two columns in the hero (the large text on the left and the form on the right).

     * The UI of the form fields established new style guidelines.
 Formerly, form field were encompassed in a rectangle with a 0% opacity background and an orange border.
 In the mockup, I removed the rectangle and incorporated the form field into the overall design of the hero.